 The Galaxy Fold comes with dual display.
 On the outside, the phone has a 4.6-inch HD+ Super AMOLED display with an aspect ratio of 21:9.
 The second is a 7.3-inch (1536 x 2152p) Dynamic AMOLED display with an aspect ratio of 4.2:3 and HDR10+ support.
 Samsung W20 5G folding phone ships with the old Android 9 Pie OS-based One UI out of the box.
 It is built around a Snapdragon 855 Plus chipset with 5G support.

-The device supports Dolby Atmos, and Samsung DeX too.
-Connectivity options of the foldable phone are Wi-Fi, Bluetooth 5.0, USB Type-C, GPS/ GLONASS, and more.
+The device supports Dolby Atmos and Samsung DeX too.
+The connectivity options of the foldable phone are Wi-Fi, Bluetooth 5.0, USB Type-C, GPS/ GLONASS, and more.
 Besides, the company is also offering the Care+ service with Galaxy W20.
 This includes a VIP hotline for support (for 18 months) and a lot more.
-Samsung is yet to reveal the price, pre-order, and release details of its latest foldable device.
+Samsung has yet to reveal its latest foldable device’s price, pre-order, and release details.